Why is my cron job not emailing me?

-- From within the main cpanel area, scroll down and find the Advanced category.
+- From within the main cPanel area, scroll down and find the Advanced category.
 Click on the cronjobs icon found in that category.

-- If you already have an email address in that section and are not receiving an email for one of more of your cron jobs, this is because that the job in question is not producing output.
+- If you already have an email address in that section and are not receiving an email for one or more of your cron jobs, this is because that the job in question is not producing output.
 We want to force some sort of output, so from the cron job screen, look at the path of the cron job in question so you know where the script lives.
 Write down the path if necessary.

 - Now that we know where the script is, go back to the main cPanel page and open up the File Manager from within the Files category.

 - Once in the File Manager, navigate to your cron script.
-In our sample, it is simply under the public_html folder and is named testcron.php> Locate your file and highlight it, then click on the Edit icon found in the upper toolbar of the screen.
+In our sample, it is simply under the public_html/test folder and is named testcron.php> Locate your file and highlight it, then click on the Edit icon found in the upper toolbar of the screen.
 Another popup will appear, simply click on the Edit button there as well to continue to the editor.